ucsd-dsc30/sp23-startercode/README.md

 **Expand Capacity**

 Since we are using an array, which is a fixed size data structure, to implement a queue, it will eventually reach maximum capacity after enough elements are added.
 However, the queue should be able to accommodate any number of elements.
 That is, regardless of your queue’s initial capacity, a call to `enqueue(char elem)` will always successfully add an element to your queue.
-Thus, **once the array that backs your queue becomes FULL, you will need to resize it.**
+Thus, **once the array that backs your queue becomes FULL, you will need to resize it, resizing should take O(n) time.**

 **Steps to take:** when expanding the capacity of your Queue, you will need to do the following:
 - Allocate a new, larger array (doubled in size).